SteveValanch/python-datascience-summerproj/PLANME.md

 # python-datascience-summerproj
 ALL INVOLVED ARE WELCOME TO EDIT.
+MAKE SURE TO DOCUMENT CHANGES WELL

+BIGGEST PROBLEMS:
+1. Classifying tweets for positive or negativeness towards a currency. note that this can be solved AFTER we model speculation, but having a solution will increase our model's effectiveness if users posess or percieve a bias. the market value may be resistent to bear predictions, certain "key players" may be predisposed to negativity, and thus be less "heeded" when advising a sell.
+Or vice versa, but keep in mind the market is characterized by extreme optimism on the part of its core users.

-MAKE SURE TO DOCUMENT CHANGES WELL Just for the sake of documentation: the general idea here is to combine a bit of CS and a bit of Economics to test our ability to model a market. in this case we're going to use cryptocurrency markets under the assumption that their drivers are almost entirely limited to simple speculation.
+Just for the sake of documentation: the general idea here is to combine a bit of CS and a bit of Economics to test our ability to model a market. in this case we're going to use cryptocurrency markets under the assumption that their drivers are almost entirely limited to simple speculation.
 The following consists of our primary